vasilecondrea/modern-linux.info/VAC-my-notes/Chaper 1.md

     - rise of container (starting 2014)

 **What is "Linux kernel"?**
- it is essentially an clean nice API (Application Programming Interface) which is part of the OS Linux (the OS does all the work to abstract hardware components).
+ it is essentially a clean nice API (Application Programming Interface) which is part of the OS Linux (the OS does all the work to abstract hardware components).
 "We usually call these APIs that an OS exposes system calls, or *syscalls* for short."

 **Linux distributions or distros**
-'concrete bundling of kernel and related components' that could be package management file system, init system, a shell.
-One can roll his/her own distro if one is so inclined (see Arch Linux for creating customized distros)
+'concrete bundling of kernel and related components' that could be: package management file system, init system, a shell.
+One can roll his/her own distro if one is so inclined (search Arch Linux for creating customized distros)

 **"Global view"**
 this has to do with "containers"  -- in Linux everything is a file or something that can be used for execution of a software.
+"global" - 'there can be a global view on a given resource (two users see a file at the exact same location)'

+POSIX = Portable Operating System Interface; "POSIX is an IEEE standard to define service interfaces for UNIX operating systems"

 Linux identifies a process by PID "process ID"
 -- $$ is the process ID of the shell (such as bash)